richardstartin/richardstartin.github.io/_posts/2019-07-24-vectorised-byte-operations.md

 ```

-It's very difficult to emulate this with SWAR, but it's possible to get close, especially if one considers `0x80` and `0x00` equivalent (for instance for the purposes of arithmetic).
+It's very difficult to emulate this operation with SWAR, but it's possible to get close, especially if one considers `0x80` and `0x00` equivalent (for instance, for arithmetic).
 First, it is necessary to capture the sign bits (every eighth bit) so they can be preserved.
 Then the sign bits must be switched off to stop them from shifting right.
-Then the shift, and then masking out of any bits shifted into the high bits of each byte.
+Next, the shift, followed by masking out of any bits shifted into the high bits of each byte.
 Finally, the sign bits are reinstated.
-This doesn't actually give the right result if a `byte` has been shifted to zero, but is OK for signed arithmetic.
+This doesn't actually give the correct bitwise result if a `byte` has been shifted to zero, but is OK for signed arithmetic.

 ```java